the1lab/1lab/src/Cat/Functor/Algebra.lagda.md

 ```

 We can also determine the equality of $F$-algebra morphisms $\cC(F^{*}(A),B)$
-purely based off of how they behave on a points.
+purely based off of how they behave on points.

 ```agda
       fold-ext